 What is required to complete the case?

 A pre-trial hearing may be scheduled so the judge/commissioner may review matters that need attention before the hearing.
 Genetic testing and mediation may be ordered at a pre-trial hearing.
 The judge/commissioner hears evidence at the final hearing ("trial"), and then decides the case.
 If your case is contested, you will have to prove your case with evidence during the hearing.
 This may include your testimony, testimony of witnesses, documents and exhibits.
 You have the right to get information before the hearing about other witnesses who will testify and copies of documents that will be used.
 The process for finding out this information is called "discovery."
 Discovery has time limits and usually is completed before the case is set for the hearing.
 The rules of evidence and discovery are complicated.
 You should talk to a lawyer about discovery in your case.
 Trial of the case is held in a closed courtroom.
 Only the parties and lawyers in the case, witnesses and court staff will be allowed in the courtroom during the hearing.
 The judge/commissioner may announce a decision right away or at a later time.
-The decision is written up as a "Judgment" and signed by the judge/commissioner.
-Courts usually ask a party in the case to write up the Judgment for the judge/commissioner to sign.
+The decision is written up as a Judgment and signed by the judge/commissioner.
+Courts usually ask a party in the case to write complete the Child Custody and Support Judgment (CAFC270) form for the judge/commissioner to sign.

 Can I contact the judge/commissioner if I have questions or concerns?